Leadership Awards

 Description

-The recipient of this award is someone who has surpassed the standard expectations of an advisor to a student organization, demonstrating a sincere dedication to fostering the growth and development of the organization throughout the current academic year.
+The recipient of this award is someone who has surpassed the standard expectations of an advisor to a student organization, demonstrating a sincere dedication to fostering the growth and development of the organization and its members throughout the current academic year.

-• Eligibility: Nominees must be an advisor to an active Registered Student Organization or Campus Life Program for the current academic year and must not have won the award in the past 5 years.
+• Eligibility: Nominees must be an advisor to an active Registered Student Organization or Campus Life Program for the current academic year.

 • Organization Advisory Excellence: The recipient should have consistently gone above and beyond the typical expectations of an advisor to a student organization.